aulisse/iot-demo/README.md

 # iot-demo

-Follow steps contained in file run.sh
+Set your project id in set_params.sh, then follow steps contained in file run.sh